 Cornbread FAQ’s

 Tightly covered cornbread will last on the counter for 2-3 days.
 Or about a week in the refrigerator.
-Just store it in an air tight container.
+Cover with a clean dish towel.

 Yes, this homemade cornbread can be made gluten free by swapping out the all purpose flour for gluten free all purpose flour.
 You can also use oat flour.